-The IAB Europe Guide to Supply Path Optimsation (SPO)
+The IAB Europe Guide to Supply Path Optimisation (SPO)

-"Supply Path Optimisation (SPO) & Demand Path Optimisation (DPO) is a skill that any organisation at either end of the supply chain will never regret investing in.
-It will deliver efficiencies across the board, whether it be cost, an improved win rate, a better yield or a greater reach across quality inventory or audience.
-It will also increase the likelihood of replicating any success.
-The key is to understand and own your SPO or DPO strategy is to ensure that your business interests are at the heart of the strategy.
-This guide will take the reader through the need and the basics of SPO & DPO and aid them to ask the right questions, to either start them on their SPO or DPO journey or help to hone their current strategy."
+"Supply Path Optimisation (SPO) & Demand Path Optimisation (DPO) is a valuable skill worth investing in, for any organisation across the supply chain.
+It ensures efficiencies right across the chain, from cost, an improved win rate, and a better yield right through to greater reach across quality inventory or audience.
+The key to success is to understand and own your SPO or DPO strategy and to place your business interests at the heart of the strategy.
+This updated guide will take you through the requirements for, and the basics of, SPO & DPO, and will enable you to ask the right questions, to either start your SPO or DPO journey or help strengthen your current strategy."

-David Goddard, Senior Director, Business Development, EMEA, DoubleVerify & Chair of IAB Europe's Programmatic Trading Committee
+Nick Welch, Head of Programmatic and Publisher Development, IAS and Chair of IAB Europe's Programmatic Trading Committee.